-Many of the costs associated with our planned Phase 3 trial, presently expected to require approximately \$8.8 million to complete, are denominated in Euros, while our funding is held in US Dollars.
+Many of the costs associated with our ongoing ONWARD Phase 3 trial, presently expected to require approximately \$10.7 million to complete, are denominated in Euros, while our funding is held in US Dollars.
 A change in the value of the Euro relative to the US Dollar may significantly impact the cost of our trial, positively or negatively.